 For the rest of lifters, flat shoes like the SABOs are superior deadlifting shoes.

 The SABO shoes have soles made from rubber, which is the ideal material for grip.
-On top of that, they have a unique textured patterns on the bottom specifically designed to enhance grip against the floor when deadlifting.
+On top of that, they have a unique textured pattern on the bottom specifically designed to enhance grip against the floor when deadlifting.

 This pattern includes relatively wide grooves that form concentric circle-like shapes on the upper (ball of the foot region) and lower (heel) portions of the sole.
-Then there are several deeper cut “traction pods” of various sizes placed in the specific points on the sole where your foot will typically extert the most amount of force.
+Then there are several deeper cut “traction pods” of various sizes placed in the specific points on the sole where your foot will typically exert the most amount of force.